bevy-procedural/modelling/README.md

 -   `sweep_debug` -- Collect debug information during the sweepline triangulation and enable visualizations in the bevy backend.
 -   `sweep_debug_print` -- Print debug information for the sweepline triangulation.
--   `bevy_dynamic` -- Use dynamic linking for bevy.
-This is useful for faster incremental builds.

 ## Triangulation algorithms